How regulatory risk and growth go hand in hand

 Although fintechs face a range of regulatory risks as they scale, maintaining and re-assesing an effective risk management strategy and implementing future-proof KYC solutions are key.

 Finding a future-proof solution to mitigate regulatory risk

-For fintechs from various areas, such as Buy-Now-Pay-Later companies, early and late stage cryptocurrency companies and fintechs with an EMI looking to broaden their product offering with a full-banking license, regulatory risk should be top of mind.
-In particular, mitigating risks through a future-proof KYC strategy are critical in ensuring the technological, product, legal and cultural growth of any fintech are aligned to the future vision and plans for growth.
+For fintechs from various areas, such as Buy-Now-Pay-Later companies, early and late-stage cryptocurrency companies, and fintechs with an EMI looking to broaden their product offering with a full-banking license, regulatory risk should be top of mind.
+In particular, mitigating risks through a future-proof KYC strategy are critical in ensuring the technological, product, legal, and cultural growth of any fintech in order to align to the future vision and plans for growth.
 Looking to a customizable, future-proof eKYC solution, such as AI-driven ID verification, can ensure that your fintech can seamlessly launch in new markets, mitigate significant changes in maintaining compliance with the addition of new licenses, and mitigate risks when using new and unchartered technologies.

 Connect with Meaghan on LinkedIn